mylittletony/mylittletony.github.io/_posts/2016-10-13-case-study-n-share.markdown

 <p>Keep up the good work!</p>

-<p>That’s what we like to hear — Cucumber integrating with other platforms.
+<p>That’s what we like to hear — CT WiFi integrating with other platforms.
 Thanks Rafael! :)</p>

 <hr>

 <div class="mdl-typography--text-center">
-<p><i>Cucumber Tony is a cloud based WiFi management platform for businesses.
+<p><i>CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a></i></p>
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a></i></p>
 <div class="text-center">
-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>
 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>
-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>
 </div>
 <hr>
 </div>